philip-khor/blog-refresh/content/post/2019-07-07-reflections-on-the-tidyverse.md

 ## Emphasis on code style from the outset

 The tidyverse emphasises using a consistent casing for objects.
 Snake case is preferred across all objects. `janitor::clean_names()` is a great way to enforce this, to coerce all column names to snakecase.
-It's easy to promote the perks of consistent code style to students given good examples in the tidyverse.
+It's easy to promote the perks of consistent code style to students given good examples and opinionated design in the tidyverse.
+Having to use backticks as escape characters otherwise is a good motivation for using `janitor::clean_names()`.

 One thing I like about teaching `dplyr` functions is that they implicitly discourage integer indexing in favour of making filtering/selecting decisions explicit, although it is still possible, for instance,